DataCanvasIO/HyperGBM/README.md

 [Doc](https://hypergbm.readthedocs.io/en/latest/) | [中文](https://hypergbm.readthedocs.io/zh_CN/latest/)

+## We Are Hiring！
+Dear folks, we are opening several precious positions based in Beijing both for professionals and interns avid in AutoML/NAS, please send your resume/cv to yangjian@zetyun.com.
+(Application deadline: TBD.)

 ## What is HyperGBM
 HyperGBM is a library that supports full-pipeline AutoML, which completely covers the end-to-end stages of data cleaning, preprocessing, feature generation and selection, model selection and hyperparameter optimization.It is a real-AutoML tool for tabular data.